davsar89/asim-teb-paper-1-data-repo/simulations/TGF_TEB_spectra_400_km/README.txt

+Data use for Figure A1.
+It is specific for the geometrical configuration of the ASIM TEB TGF event 180916

 The "data" folder contains simulated spectra of the event in the MATLAB .mat format (can be openned with MATLAB or python / scipy).

 The folder "figures" contains the plots of the corresponding data.